sttk/fav-type.to-date/README.md

 #### <u>toDate.ISO8601(value) : Date</u>

-Convert a date format string according to ISO8601 to a data object.
+Converts a date format string according to ISO8601 to a data object.

 There are many formats in ISO8601: basic/extended, calendar-date/ordinal-date/week-date and expanded/non-expanded, and this function supports all formats of them.